 In the next verse, Peter also makes a veiled allusion to the ancient story, and explains that this story is to be spiritually fulfilled by the new people of God, so that, he says, they may declare his wonderful deeds.
 Those who were freed by Moses from slavery in Egypt sang a song of triumph to the Lord after they had crossed the Red Sea and Pharaoh’s army had been overwhelmed; in the same way, now that our sins have been washed away in baptism, we too should express fitting gratitude for the gifts of heaven.
 The Egyptians who oppressed the people of God, and who can also stand for darkness or trials, are an apt symbol of the sins that once oppressed us but have now been destroyed in baptism.

-This excerpt from Saint Bede the Venerable’s commentary on the first Letter of Peter (Cap 2: PL 93, 50-51), addressed to the newly baptized at Easter, tells them they are a Chosen Race, a Royal Priesthood.
-It is used in the Roman Office of Readings for Monday of the third week of Easter with the corresponding biblical reading taken from Revelation 7:1-17.
+This excerpt from Saint Bede the Venerable’s commentary on the first Letter of Peter (Cap 2: PL 93, 50-51) tells the newly baptized at Easter that they are a Chosen Race, a Royal Priesthood, a consecrated, holy nation (1 Peter 2:9).
+It appears in the Roman Office of Readings for Monday of the third week of Easter with the corresponding biblical reading taken from Revelation 7:1-17.